psychemedia/island-storynotes/other_little_pigs.md

 And, sure enough, the farmer and his men were coming as fast as they could lay foot to the ground.

 But when the ogre heard them coming, he felt sure that it was time that he was getting away home again, and so he tried to get out of the same window that he had gotten in a little while before.
-But he had stuffed himself with so much of the good things that he had swelled like everything, and there he stuck in the storehouse window like a cork in a bottle, and could budge neither one way nor the other ; and that was a pretty pickle to be in.
+But he had stuffed himself with so much of the good things that he had swelled like everything, and there he stuck in the storehouse window like a cork in a bottle, and could budge neither one way nor the other; and that was a pretty pickle to be in.

 "Oho!" says the farmer, "you were after my sausages and my puddings, were you?
 Then you will come no more."